agormp/sequencelib/README.md

 ---

 ### Class: `Seq_alignment(Sequences_base)`
 Represents aligned sequences.
-This class also has access to all methods defined in parent class (Sequences_base).
+This class also has access to all methods defined in base class (Sequences_base).

 #### Methods